The organisers of the 3rd NEUBIAS Conference welcome you!

 Training School (2-5 February 2019 incl.
 Symposium):

-- Training School applicants are welcome to pre-register through the conference registration system and will be requested to submit their application through the NEUBIAS Training Pages in October 2018.
+- All applicants are welcome to pre-register through the conference registration system and are kindly requested to submit their application through the NEUBIAS Training Pages for TS10 or TS11.
 Access to the Symposium is included for accepted Training School participants.

 Symposium (6-8 February 2019 incl.
 Gala Dinner):